puvie2005/PuvananBlogsite/docs/project.md

 ![](images/fp53.png){: width="50%"}
 * The above settings are callibrated for the Lasercutter used in T1442
 * After importing your file, we have to change the outlines to red hairline as this is recognised in the printer settings for cut.
+* Choose the 3mm plywood board ( for my box anyways )
 * Place your part and adjust the pointer to a free space on the wooden board.
 * You can then move your parts on the software to the pointer using " move to pointer".
 * Make sure the board isnt wobbly.
 If all is set, you are ready to cut.
 Just click the start button!